-In this domain, the al-qwaat al-moselaah(h) (military) was assisting the general public impeach or overthrow a president in the absence of any legal framework or with the non-existence of any constitutional procedures to do so.81 This Article holds that removal of the former Islamist President Mohammad Morsi represents a great deal of confusion not only in the West but also in the Arabian region.
+In this domain, the al-qwaat al-moselaah(h) (military) was assisting the general public impeach or overthrow a president in the absence of any legal framework or with the non-existence of any constitutional procedures to do so.
+This Article holds that removal of the former Islamist President Mohammad Morsi represents a great deal of confusion not only in the West but also in the Arabian region.
 The reportage and coverage of the events were not based on a thoughtful and comprehensive understanding of the facts in objective terms of Egypt's modern history, specific national identity, or on the recent policies that led to this dramatic action.

-Morsi was the first democratically elected civilian President according to official results of the general vote.82 The Egyptian Constitutional Charter of 2014 states that "Accusing the President . . . of violating the provisions of the Constitution, treason or any other felony must be based on a motion signed by at least the majority of the members of the House of Representatives," and that the motion "shall only be issued by the majority of two-thirds of the members of the House of Representatives."83 Further, the Assembly has the authority to withdraw confidence and trust from the President and call for an earlier election-through a public referendum.84
+Morsi was the first democratically elected civilian President according to official results of the general vote.
+Representatives, and that the motion state of the members of the House of Representatives, and that the motion shall only be issued by the majority of two-thirds of the members of the House of Representatives.
+Further, the Assembly has the authority to withdraw confidence and trust from the President and call for an earlier election-through a public referendum.